Physical Security and the Clean Desk Policy

 ✓ Key Point

 Make screen locking a reflex.
 The keyboard shortcut takes less than a second.
-Practice it until it’s automatic — you should lock your screen before you stand up, not after.
+Practise it until you lock the screen before you stand up.

 What Must Never Be Left Visible